yelpdemo1709/yelpdemo/README.md

 - Details view of each restaurant include the latest review and a photo as well as the name and address.

 ## Known Issues
+- Use SwiftyJSON instead to simplify JSON parsing.
 - Tried to make the code testable, but didn't get the chance to write the UT yet.
 - Given the simplicity of the demo, current verison of YelpRestaurantFinder is somewhat like a utility class, may consider to have a data model entity as needed to maintain states and handle caching.
 - Hardcoded values, literal strings.